Mewing: Learn Proper Tongue Posture

 • Tip of the tongue rests behind the upper front teeth (not touching them).

-• Middle of the tongue presses gently upward.
+• Middle of the tongue presses gently upward against the hard palate.

-• The back third of the tongue should be raised too—this is the hardest part for beginners.
+• The back third of the tongue should be raised too—this is the hardest part for beginners and the most important for results.

 Step 2